On Consistency of Graph-based Semi-supervised Learning: Introduction

-Most of the literatures discussed above considered a ``functional version'' of \eqref{hard} and \eqref{soft}.
-They used a functional optimization problem with the optimizer $\hat{f}(x)$ being a function, as an approximation of the original problem with the optimizer $\V{\hat{f}}$ being a vector.
-And they studied the behavior of the limit of graph Laplacian and the solution $\hat{f}(x)$.
-We do not adopt this framework but use a more direct approach.
-We focus on the original problem and study the relations of $\hat{f}_i$ and $\mathbb{E}[Y_i|X_i]$ under the general non-parametric setting.
+Instead of adopting this framework, we use a more direct approach.
+We focus on the original problem and study the relations of $\hat{f}_i$ and $\mathbb{E}[Y_i|X_i]$ directly under the general non-parametric setting.
 Our approach essentially belongs to the framework of transductive learning, which focuses on the prediction on the given unlabeled data $X_{n+1},\dots, X_{n+m}$, not the general mapping from inputs to responses.
-By establishing a link between the optimizer of \eqref{hard} and the Nadaraya-Watson estimator \cite{nada,watson} for kernel regression, we will prove the consistency of the hard criterion.
-The theorem allows both $m$ and $n$ to grow.
+By establishing a link between the optimizer of Eq. \eqref{hard} and the Nadaraya-Watson estimator \cite{nada,watson} for kernel regression, we prove the consistency of the hard criterion.
+Unlike \cite{toyota}, our result requires the sample size of labeled data goes infinity, which is natural in asymptotic theory of statistics.
+The result also allows the size of unlabeled data goes to infinity.
 On the other hand, we show that the soft criterion is inconsistent for sufficiently large $\lambda$.
-To the best of our knowledge, this is the first result that explicitly distinguishes the hard criterion and the soft criterion of graph-based learning from a theoretical perspective and shows that they have very different asymptotic behaviors.
+To the best of our knowledge, this is the first result that explicitly distinguishes the hard criterion and the soft criterion of graph-based learning from a theoretical perspective.

-The rest of the article is organized as follows.
-In Section \ref{sec:main}, we state the consistency result for the hard criterion and give the counterexample for the soft criterion.
-We prove the consistency result in Section \ref{sec:proof}.
-Numerical studies in Section \ref{sec:sim} support our theoretical findings.
-Section \ref{sec:summary} concludes with a summary and discussion of future research directions.
+The main results are stated in Section \ref{sec:main} and proved in Section \ref{sec:proof}.
+We give a toy example in Section \ref{sec:toy} to give more intuition into the somewhat surprising theoretical findings.
+The results are further supported by numerical studies on synthetic and real datasets in Section \ref{sec:sim}.
+Moreover, numerical studies also show that the hard criterion constantly outperforms the soft criterion even when the sample size of unlabeled data is smaller than the size of labeled data.
+This suggests that practitioners can safely choose the hard criterion without the burden of selecting the tuning parameter in the soft criterion.

-\section{Main Results}
+\section{MAIN RESULTS}